A Spray Theory for the Geometric Method in Hydrodynamics: Smooth differentiable mappings

 \end{defn} In this way $f$ can be approximated locally by an affine mapping generated by the linear mapping $A_x,$ usually denoted by $D_xf.$ If $f$ is differentiable at every point $x\in U$, then $Df$ can be regarded as a mapping of $U$ into $\mathcal{L}(\E,\F)$, and $f$ is a $C^1$ differentiable mapping if and only if $Df$ is continuous.
 Since $\mathcal{L}(\E,\F)$ is a Banach space, a $C^k$ differentiable mapping can be defined inductively.

-When $\E, \F$ are non-normable Fr\'{e}chet spaces we have to cope with the following phenomenon, namely the composition: is not continuous for any locally convex topology which can endow the space of linear mappings, excepting the case when all the spaces are Banach.
-If we define a concept of smoothness that uses the continuity of the mapping: the concept will not be conserved by compositions, i.e. there will be no chain rule.
+When $\E, \F$ are non-normable Fr\'{e}chet spaces we have to cope with the following phenomenon, namely the composition is not continuous for any locally convex topology which can endow the space of linear mappings, excepting the case when all the spaces are Banach.
+If we define a concept of smoothness that uses the continuity of the mapping

+the concept will not be conserved by compositions, i.e. there will be no chain rule.
 For a discussion on this topic one can consult \cite{Bastiani} or \cite{Michor}.

-The most used concept of smoothness for infinite dimensional manifolds, modelled on locally convex topological vector spaces, see \cite{Ham1982}, \cite{Mil1984}, \cite{Neeb} or \cite{Hideki}, avoids the topology of $\mathcal{L}(\mathbb{E},\mathbb{F})$ in the following way: \begin{defn} Let $f: U\subseteq \E\rightarrow\F$ be a mapping between Fr\'{e}chet spaces, where $U$ is an open subset in $\E.$ We say that $f$ is \textit{G\^ateaux differentiable} at $x\in U$ in the direction $h\in\E$ if the following limit exists:
+The most used concept of smoothness for infinite dimensional manifolds, modelled on locally convex topological vector spaces, see \cite{Ham1982,Mil1984,Neeb,Hideki}, avoids the topology of $\mathcal{L}(\mathbb{E},\mathbb{F})$, using the product topology of $\mathbb{E}\times \mathbb{F}$ instead. \begin{defn} Let $f: U\subseteq \E\rightarrow\F$ be a mapping between Fr\'{e}chet spaces, where $U$ is an open subset in $\E.$ We say that $f$ is \textit{G\^ateaux differentiable} at $x\in U$ in the direction $h\in\E$ if the following limit exists

 We say that $f$ is $C^1$-G\^ateaux differentiable on $U$ if $f$ is continuous, the limit exists for all $x\in U$ and $h\in \E,$ and $\partial f: U\times \E\rightarrow \F$ is continuous relative to the product topology.
 Inductively we define the $C^k$-G\^ateaux differentiable mappings for $k\geq 2,$ and the G\^ateaux smooth mappings. \end{defn}